Jyotsana1512/Machine_learningProjects/README.md

 Step 07: Convert Model Performance to Business Values: Convert the performance of the Machine Learning model into a business result.
 # Machine learning Models:
-Lasso& Redige Regression
+Lasso& Redige Regression,
-Decision Tree
+Decision Tree,
-Random Forest Classifier
+Random Forest Classifier,
 # We predict that Random model is best model for this data.
 # conclusion:
 CONCLUSION   FROM  EDA